vaishakp/ce-stm-tgr/measurement_objectives.md

 1. deviations in final mass and spin

 #### 1.3.2 **Ringdown consistency**
-Measure the QNMs of the remnant and test its consistency with the ringdown  dynamics.
+Measure the QNMs and infer the remnant mass and spin.
+Check its consistency with IMR.

 ##### Observables to infer
 1.